ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS Clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.

-HTTPS Clients are afforded the greatest measure of protection when they either participate in STH Pollination with Proof Fetching or have a Trusted Auditor relationship.
+HTTPS Clients are afforded the greatest chance of detecting an attack when they either participate in STH Pollination with Proof Fetching or have a Trusted Auditor relationship.
 Participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack, although they do not